tinganho/balanced-storage/README.md

 }
 ```

 Notice, also when we now have an annotation for the storage.
-We don't need to annotate methods with `add|sub NAME` anymore.
-Though you still need to alias some call expressions with `add|sub NAME as ALIAS`.
+We don't need to classify methods with `add|sub NAME` anymore.
+Though, you still need to alias some call expressions with `add|sub NAME as ALIAS` to prevent name collisions.

 ### Add Method Example